Samantha Gash: Professional and speaking career

 Gash worked as a lawyer at international law firm Baker & McKenzie for just under a year, later working in a boutique financial advisory firm owned by one of her friends (Wealth Enhancers) and in communications.
 She is now a motivational speaker on the speaker circuit, currently writing her first book with Macmillan Roaring Brook Press.

 Other projects

-Gash was a contestant on the fourth season and eventually returned for the seventh season, Blood V Water, of the reality TV show Australian Survivor.
-She also competed on World's Toughest Race: Eco-Challenge Fiji where she participated on Team Aussie Rescue.
+Gash competed on the fourth season of Australian Survivor and returned for the seventh season, Blood V Water.
+She also competed on World's Toughest Race: Eco-Challenge Fiji, where she participated on Team Aussie Rescue.

 Personal life

 Gash met the former SAS officer Mark Wales during production of Australian Survivor and married him in 14 December 2019.
 They have one son named Harry.
 In April 2025, Wales revealed that the two had separated back in 2024.